"Send me away,

 Indeed, there is more than corn in Indiana!
 Bethany's campus is located in Richmond, Indiana, where jazz came alive, rose gardens bloom, and hikers and bikers enjoy the Whitewater Gorge Trail.

 Richmond is a midsize midwestern city that many of us call home.
-It is a place where students participate in the Richmond Civic Theatre, volunteer at the local Clear Creek Food Co-op, spend their lunch with a study buddy at a local elementary school, work towards reconciliation between college and local folks. . . .
+It is a place where students participate in the Richmond Civic Theatre, spend their lunch with a study buddy at a local elementary school, work towards reconciliation between college and local folks. . . .
 So as you can see, Richmond is a place where innovative and faithful ministry is welcomed and much needed from both seminary students and community leaders alike.
 Yes, it is a great place to study, but it's also a great place to engage with compassion, conversation, and creativity.

 Since Bethany's campus is located on the northeast corner of the Earlham College campus, Bethany students have access to many of Earlham College's resources, including Lilly Library, Earlham's Wellness Center, and the Runyan Center (which houses the student union, bookstore, post office, an art gallery, and a theater.)
 Sharing our space with Earlham College also affords Bethany students the opportunities to hear nationally and internationally known speakers, enjoy a richly diverse student body, participate with a liberal arts college committed to peace and justice issues, and share mutual values of integrity, equality, harmony, and simplicity.
 Some Earlham College students also join us at Bethany for our weekly worship services and Peace Forum.